This post may contain affiliate links. Please read our disclosure policy.

 There is some controversy surrounding this topic believe it or not.
 Too much fat and your tacos are overly greasy.
 Too little and the meat is too dry.

-The best ground to use for taco meat is an 85% lean.
+The best ground to use for taco meat is 85% lean.
 The meat has enough fat to make it juicy and flavorful, yet it’s not overly greasy, plus you will drain the grease out of the pan after it cooks.

 An overhead image of four tacos with ground beef, lettuce, cheese and tomatoes

 As I mentioned, taco night at our house was, while still delicious, admittedly a little boring in the flavor department.
 Adding the right taco seasoning can completely change your taco game.
-There are a few tips to keep in mind when seasoning yout ground beef tacos.
+There are a few tips to keep in mind when seasoning your ground beef tacos.

 • Add the seasoning after cooking the meat.
 As the ground beef cooks, fat is rendered.
 Seasoning your meat too soon results in flavor lost when you drain off the excess grease.